Sakteng Wildlife Sanctuary: Territorial dispute

-According to Tenzing Lamsang, editor of The Bhutanese, in all official Chinese maps, the sanctuary is shown to be Chinese territory.
+According to Tenzing Lamsang, editor of The Bhutanese, in all official Chinese maps, the sanctuary is shown to be Bhutanese territory.
 The area including Sakteng Wildlife Sanctuary made news in June 2020 when the Chinese government reaffirmed that it is a territory disputed between China and Bhutan.
 Bhutan rejected the assertion, and denied that China had ever laid claim to the area in the past.